What is an ARNP?

 An Advanced Registered Nurse Practitioner is a highly trained nurse with at least 6 years of post secondary education.
 An ARNP typically begins a career as a registered nurse and then completes graduate studies focusing on assessment, diagnosis, and treatment of conditions within his or her specialty.
 Following completion of this rigorous course of study, these nurses must pass a national certification exam to be eligible for licensure in their state.
 Although details vary from state to state, all 50 states allow ARNPs to write prescriptions and ARNPs are able to bill insurance companies for the services they provide.

 I am a board certified psych mental health nurse practitioner with prescriptive authority.
 I believe that mental health challenges have biological, psychological, and social underpinnings that can be addressed through therapy and medication together.
 In my practice, I focus on pharmacological interventions to address mood and anxiety disorders, but can also provide some brief, Positive Psychology based therapy to identify client strengths and treatment goals in conjunction with medication management.
+I have developed a referral network of wonderfully talented individual therapists when ongoing therapy is appropriate.
 I draw from almost 10 years of clinical experience working with adults struggling with depression, bipolar disorder, anxiety disorders, PTSD, and have a particular interest in ADHD.
 I hold a Masters of Nursing with Honors from the University of Washington and am active in several professional organizations.

 What about insurance?